 As a new real estate agent, your primary goal is to obtain clients and start earning commissions.
 This cannot be accomplished without a constant flow of real estate leads.

 Buying real estate leads seems like a good idea in theory.
-However, it can have a few major issues for the brand new agent.
+However, it can have a few major issues with the brand new agent.

 A new agent often has to pay a lot of fees to various associations.